 While the official ceremony was taking place, the Duke and Duchess of Cambridge were present at a service at Gold Beach in Arromanches, where the Duke gave a speech discussing the need for the younger generations to remember the sacrifices made by veterans during the Second World War.
 They also attended a tea party with veterans.Filed under Belgian Royals, British Royals, Danish Royals, Dutch Royals, Luxembourg Royals, Monaco Royals, Norwegian Royals

-Tagged Albert II of Monaco, Anniversary, Chancellor Merkel, D-Day, Elizabeth II of the United Kingdom, France, Governor-General Mateparae of New Zealand, Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Harald V of Norway, King Philippe of the Belgians, King Willem-Alexander of The Netherlands, Margrethe II of Denmark, President Hollande of France, President Napolitano of Italy, President Putin of Russia, Prime Minister Abbott of Australia, Prime Minister Cameron of the United Kingdom, Prime Minister Key of New Zealand, Prime Minister Rutte of the Netherlands, Queen Mathilde of the Belgians, Queen Máxima of the Netherlands, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales, World War II.
+Tagged Albert II of Monaco, Anniversary, Chancellor Merkel of Germany, D-Day, Elizabeth II of the United Kingdom, France, Governor-General Mateparae of New Zealand, Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Harald V of Norway, King Philippe of the Belgians, King Willem-Alexander of The Netherlands, Margrethe II of Denmark, President Hollande of France, President Napolitano of Italy, President Putin of Russia, Prime Minister Abbott of Australia, Prime Minister Cameron of the United Kingdom, Prime Minister Key of New Zealand, Prime Minister Rutte of the Netherlands, Queen Mathilde of the Belgians, Queen Máxima of the Netherlands, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales, World War II.